JL-14/community-incident-forum/README.md

 ### Frameworks
 + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
 + [Bootstratp](https://getbootstrap.com/): used as front-end CSS framework for responsiveness and pre-built components
-+ [Summernote](https://summernote.org/): used as Bootstrap tool for managing the appearance and functionality of the administrative parts of the site

 ### Databases and storage
 + [ElephantSQL](https://www.elephantsql.com/) as main Postgres database (please note that ElephantSQL will cease operations in January 2025)